StarterSquad/startersquad.com/_posts/2014-05-24-minimum-thing-to-understand-about-security.md

 Keep 'em safe
 -------
 If you use a password, don't share it with anyone, or if you have to, make sure that key only unlocks a single door.
 Some people have trouble remembering passwords (like me).
-For this there are key store tools like 1Password to keep your passwords securely locked away, only accessible with the master password (don't forget that one).
+For this there are key store tools like [1Password](https://agilebits.com/onepassword) or [Lastpass](https://lastpass.com/) to keep your passwords securely locked away, only accessible with the master password (don't forget that one).
 A sensible pragmatic solution is also to write your password on a piece of paper, which is arguably more secure than trusting the developers of your key store with the responsibility of keeping 'em safe.

 ###Never reuse
 If you reuse a password, you're trusting person X with the keys you have of person Y's appartment.
 This is not nice to do without person Y's permission, and if the key gets stolen, everybody needs to change their locks.
 Changing a password is much quicker than changing a lock in most cases, but it can add up if you have hundreds of accounts like me.